opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/as_configuration_v1.md

 The following arguments are supported:

+* `region` - (Optional) The region in which to obtain the V1 AutoScaling client.
+If omitted, the `region` argument of the provider is used.
+Changing this creates a new group.

 * `scaling_configuration_name` - (Required) The name of the AS configuration.
 The name can contain letters, digits, underscores(_), and hyphens(-), and cannot exceed 64 characters.